 A Take-Home Message

-Socratic questioning provides you with a potent method for examining ideas logically and determining their validity.
+Socratic questioning provides a potent method for examining ideas logically and determining their validity.

-Used successfully, in education or therapy, it challenges your (possibly incorrect) assumptions and misunderstandings, allowing you to revisit and revise what you think and say.
+Used successfully, it challenges (possibly incorrect) assumptions and misunderstandings, allowing you to revisit and revise what you think and say.

 However, like any tool, it is only as good as the person who uses it.

-The theory, techniques, and exercises we shared will help you to push the boundaries of understanding, often into unchartered waters, and unravel and explore assumptions and misunderstandings behind our thoughts.
+The theory, techniques, and exercises we shared will help you to push the boundaries of understanding, often into uncharted waters, and unravel and explore assumptions and misunderstandings behind our thoughts.

 - Honderich, T. (2005).
 The Oxford companion to philosophy.
-New York: Oxford University Press.
+Oxford University Press.